apache/mesos/docs/high-availability-framework-guide.md

   and the agent asked to shutdown.
 A shutting down agent shuts down all running tasks and executors, but any persistent volumes and dynamic reservations are still preserved.

-  * To allow the failed agent node to rejoin the cluster, a new `mesos-slave` process can be started.
+  * To allow the removed agent node to rejoin the cluster, a new `mesos-slave` process can be started.
 This will ensure the agent receives a new agent ID and register with master possibly with previously created persistent volumes and dynamic reservations.
 In effect, the agent will be treated as a newly joined agent.

-* For each agent that is marked "failed" the scheduler receives

-	* `slaveLost` callback
-	* `executorLost` callback for each custom executor that was running on the agent
-	* `TASK_LOST` status updates for each task that was running on the agent
+* For each agent that is marked "removed" the scheduler receives a `slaveLost` callback and `TASK_LOST` status updates for each task that was running on the agent

-	>NOTE: None of these callbacks or updates are reliably delivered by the master.
+	>NOTE: Neither the callback nor the updates are reliably delivered by the master.
 For example if the master or scheduler fails over or there is a network connection issue during the delivery of these messages, they will not be resent.